EngineerBetter/cf-plex/README.md

 cf-plex create-org new-org
 ```

+State for batch operations is stored separately to interactive mode: that is, each API's `CF_HOME` is stored as a subdirectory `$HOME/$CF_PLEX_HOME/batch`.

 If your credentials contain the separators used in the example above, you can specify your own as environment variables:

 * `CF_PLEX_SEP_TRIPLE` for the separator between the three items that identify a Cloud Foundry